haseeb-heaven/code-interpreter/README.md

     - `script` - Generates shell scripts from your instructions.
     - `command` - Generates single line commands from your instructions.
     -  `vision` - Generates description of image or video.
+    -  `chat` - Chat with your system in natural language.

 - List of all **models** are (**Contribute - MORE**): </br>
     - `gpt-3.5-turbo` - Generates code using the GPT 3.5 Turbo model.